Learning dynamical systems from data: A simple cross-validation perspective, part III: Irregularly-Sampled Time Series: Statement of the problem and proposed solution

 The model \eqref{eqjhdbdjehbd} fails to be accurate for irregularly sampled series because it discards the information contained in the $t_k$.
 When the $x_k$ are obtained by sampling a continuous dynamical system, one could consider the following alternative model:

 While this approach may succeed if the time intervals $t_{k+1}-t_k$ are small enough, it will also break down as these time intervals get larger.
-In our experiments section, we refer to this approach as the \emph{Euler approach}, as it consists in learning the Euler discretization of the vector field.
+In our experiments section, we refer to this approach as the \emph{Euler approach}, as it involves learning the Euler discretization of the vector field.